upunaprosk/dice-leaderboard/README.md

 The Open Diké Leaderboard is designed to evaluate how model compression affects bias, fairness, ethical alignment, and safety in large language model outputs.

-The code supports evaluation of:
+The leaderboard is organized into two evaluation tracks, presented as separate subpages:

 * **Base models**
 * **Instruction-tuned models**